ps396996/Effective-JAVA-Summary/README.md

 Comparable and Comparators are always consumers.
 Use `Comparable<? super T>` and `Comparator<? super T>`

 If a type parameter appears only once in a method declaration, replace it with a wildcard.

+## 32. Combine generics and varargs judiciously

+Even thow it's not legal to declare generic arrays explicitly, it's still possible to use varargs with generics.
+This inconsistency has been a choice because of its usefulness (Exemple : Arrays.asList(T... a)).
+This can, obviously, create problems regarding type safety.
+To make a generic varargs method safe, be sure :
+ - it doesn't store anything in the varargs array
+ - it doesn't make the array visible to untrusted code When those two conditions are met, use the annotation @SafeVarargs to remove warnings that you took care of and show users of your methods that it is typesafe.

 ## 29. Consider _typesafe heterogeneous containers_
 A container for accessing a heterogeneous list of types in a typesafe way.